 In my lessons, I aim to place particular emphasis on oral pronunciation and fluency.
-I will speak in french for the duration of each lesson, to give students an ear for the language, and I encourage them to do their best to respond in french also.
+I will give instructions and ask questions in french during ghé lesson, to give students an ear for the language, and I encourage them to do their best to respond in french also.
 This will improve their aural and oral abilities and even their ability to recognise certain verbs or phrases (useful for comprehensions).

 The structure of my lessons are as follows:

 We will start with some informal oral conversation, (I will make note of any new words here and throughout the session compiling a list of vocabulary to give to the student at the end) I will ask the student if there is anything they are struggling with or would like to brush up on.